PaddlePaddle/PaddleX/docs_new_en/pipeline_usage/tutorials/information_extration_pipelines/document_scene_information_extraction_en.md

 ### 2.2 Local Experience
 Before using the Document Scene Information Extraction v3 pipeline locally, please ensure you have installed the PaddleX wheel package following the [PaddleX Local Installation Guide](https://ku.baidu-int.com/knowledge/HFVrC7hq1Q/pKzJfZczuc/GvMbk70MZz/dF1VvOPZmZXXzn?t=mention&mt=doc&dt=doc).

 A few lines of code are all you need to complete the quick inference of the pipeline.
-Using the [test file](https://paddle-model-ecology.bj.bcebos.com/paddlex/imgs/demo_image/contract.pdf), taking the General Document Scene Information Extraction v3 pipeline as an example:
+Using the [test file](https://paddle-model-ecology.bj.bcebos.com/paddlex/imgs/demo_image/contract.pdf), taking the PP-ChatOCRv3-doc pipeline as an example:

 ```python
 from paddlex import create_pipeline